 - How long do I have to bring an action for recovery?

 The Statute of Limitations in Florida for negligence is four years from the date of the accident.
-For medical malpractice, it is only two years.

 - What happens with my medical bills?